Holyoke Health Center, Inc.

 Individual counseling sessions with a diabetes nurse educator or

 patient to change behavior.
-Patients who have completed
+Patients who completed

 about healthy foods.
 Chronic Disease Self Management Classes